Gift Icon

 Effects On The Trucking Industry.

-The trucking industry was severely affected by the motor carrier act.
+The trucking industry was severely affected by the Motor Carrier Act.
 Less regulation and removal of anti-trust laws forced companies to consider other options and innovate to beat the competition.
-Anti-trust laws and regulation often set a price in stone for a specific route.
+Anti-trust laws and regulations often set a price in stone for a specific route.
 One aspect of this was the increase in smaller operations and even independent truckers.
-Previously it took resources to get through the regulation to set up a route.
+Previously, it took resources to get through the regulations and set up a route.
 It was now viable for a trucker to go into business for himself.
 Smaller communities were given better shipping options due to the removal of pre-determined routes (Carter 1980).

-Removal of the laws and limiting regulation did make operations less resource intensive leading to reduce operating costs.
+The removal of the laws and limiting regulations made operations less resource-intensive, leading to reduced operating costs.
 Fuel and time that had gone with inefficient routes were now available.
 Although many of the trucking companies were forced to compete on price, the lower operating costs made this possible.
 Companies were forced to lower profit margins as a whole.
 Especially with new groups and independents coming to the marketplace, lower profit was standard across the industry.
-No longer were the trucking corporations able to hide behind inefficient anti trust laws.
+No longer were the trucking corporations able to hide behind inefficient anti-trust laws.

-Lower salaries were often paid to truckers after the deregulation.
-Before deregulation, many tuckers belonged to Unions and were paid an estimated 50% more than other comparable occupations.
+Lower salaries were often paid to truckers after deregulation.
+Before deregulation, many truckers belonged to Unions and were paid an estimated 50% more than other comparable occupations.
 After deregulation, about 28% of truckers belonged to a union.
-Operating rights were now a next to worthless commodity, as they were easy to attain from the ICC (Moore 1993).
+Operating rights were now a near-worthless commodity, as they were easy to attain from the ICC (Moore 1993).

 an old type writing machine